 How to Choose the Right Long-Term Care Insurance for You

 AALTI believes when it comes to choosing a Long-Term Care policy that's right for you, you should consider the “Good – Better – Best” Approach.
-An insurance coverage can be considered “GOOD” if it encompasses a “short-Term Care policy which can pay benefits” for a whole year and with benefits that grows 5 percent annually.
+Insurance coverage can be considered “GOOD” if it encompasses a “short-Term Care policy which can pay benefits” for a whole year and with benefits that grows 5 percent annually.
 According to AALTI director, Jesse Slome, this short coverage is more than enough for many people who “ultimately need long-term care” in the later part of their lives.
-He also noted on recent long term insurance claims, almost half of it ends within a year.
-Whereas a “BETTER” insurance policy that can cover care needed in early years, maybe expensive but is practical because it remains level as a policyholder ages.
+He also noted on recent long-term insurance claims, almost half of it ends within a year.
+Whereas a “BETTER” insurance policy that can cover care needed in the early years, maybe expensive but is practical because it remains level as a policyholder ages.
 And the “BEST” LTC insurance policy that AALTI considers is a policy that covers all and grows by 3 percent yearly.

 Simple Reminders Before Buying Long-Term Care Insurance

 - Avoid buying cheap insurance.
 Just imagine how you would feel if in your desperate time of need, your insurance doesn't cover the cost.
 Remember it is more difficult to raise your coverage in the later years than decrease it as you age.

 - Avoid buying extravagant insurance.
 Don't buy more than what you may need.
 Keep savings and use it to pay for a part of your care expenses.
 The policy can fill in the rest.
 Don't hesitate to call on your family (if you have any) to help supplement your needs.